opencv/opencv/modules/imgproc/doc/filtering.rst

     :param ksize: filter kernel size.

+    :param sigmaSpace: Filter sigma in the coordinate space.
+It has similar meaning with ``sigmaSpace`` in ``bilateralFilter``.

     :param anchor: anchor point; default value ``Point(-1,-1)`` means that the anchor is at the kernel center.
 Only default value is supported now.

     :param borderType: border mode used to extrapolate pixels outside of the image.

 The function applies adaptive bilateral filtering to the input image.
-This filter is similar to ``bilateralFilter`` which reduce the noise while keeping the edges.
-It evaluates the weights based on both color intensity and color variance of the small region.
-So it produces more denoise on low frequency texture than high frequency texture.
+This filter is similar to ``bilateralFilter``, in that dissimilarity from and distance to the center pixel is punished.
+Instead of using ``sigmaColor``, we employ the variance of pixel values in the neighbourhood.

 blur